Lan Yu -- An Extraordinary General in History of China Who Had to Die With His Best Friend

 Therefore, Emperor Zhu Yuanzhang considered General Lan Yu as a big potential risk for Zhu Yunwen’s reign in the future.

-In addition, Lan Yu was a very arrogant person.
-After he having achieved big success, he did something illegal, such as the wrongfully occupation of lands.
+Besides, Lan Yu was a very arrogant person.
+After he having achieved big success, he did something illegal, such as the wrongful occupation of lands.

-Later, he also showed his unsatisfactory about his rewards; he believed that he deserved higher titles and positions, based on his military achievements and extraordinary contribution.
+Later, he also showed his unsatisfactory with his rewards; he believed that he deserved higher titles and positions, based on his military achievements and extraordinary contribution.

 But at that time, Emperor Zhu Yuanzhang only demoted and warned Lan Yu, since he was the most loyal friend and valuable political asset for crown prince Zhu Biao.